Particular/docs.particular.net/servicepulse/intro-editing-messages.md

 NOTE: Editing malformed messages requires both ServiceControl 4.1.0+ and ServicePulse 1.21.0+.

-The feature in ServicePulse is enabled by ServiceControl, through that application's configuration file:
+The feature in ServicePulse is enabled via the configuration file for ServiceControl:

 1. Find the ServiceControl installation directory using ServiceControl Management Utility.
-1. Edit the ServiceControl configuration file **ServiceControl.exe.config** with elevated privileges.
+1. Edit the ServiceControl configuration file `ServiceControl.exe.config` with elevated privileges.
-1. Add the following entry in the <appSettings> section of the file:
+1. Add the following entry in the `<appSettings>` section of the file:
     ```
     <add key="ServiceControl/AllowMessageEditing" value="true">
     ```